Barkeria shoemakeri Halb. 1975 Photo courtesy of Weyman Bussey

 Flower Size 3/4" [1.6 cm]

-From Michoacan, Guerrero and Oaxaca states of Mexico at elvations around sea level to 620 meters along dry creek beds as a deciduous leafed, mini-miniature to medium sized, hot to warm growing epiphyte with slim, fusiform, 4 to 7 noded pseudobulbs enveloped white, scarious, close fitting sheaths and carrying 2 to 6, acending-erect to arcuate, distichous, lanceolate, acuminate, basally round and clasping, very fleshy, purple spotted beneath often strongly conduplicate leaves that blooms on an apical, rarely racemose to often paniculate, 2 to 4 branched, laxly [3 to 40] several to many flowered inflorescence with successive opening flowers occuring in the mid-winter.
-This species is the same as most Barkeria, needs to be mounted on a branch or twig and given ample water, fertilizer and bright light through the spring and summer and then needs a cooler dry period in the winter.
+From Michoacan, Guerrero and Oaxaca states of Mexico at elevations around sea level to 620 meters along dry creek beds as a deciduous leafed, mini-miniature to medium sized, hot to warm growing epiphyte with slim, fusiform, 4 to 7 noded pseudobulbs enveloped by white, scarious, close fitting sheaths and carrying 2 to 6, ascending-erect to arcuate, distichous, lanceolate, acuminate, basally round and clasping, very fleshy, purple spotted beneath often strongly conduplicate leaves that blooms in the mid-winter on an apical, rarely racemose to often paniculate, 2 to 4 branched, laxly [3 to 40] several to many flowered inflorescence with successive opening flowers.

 --------------------------------------------------------------------------------------------------------------------------